Skip to Content

 The most common and first-tried solution for any technical problem is to soft reset your TV.
 It means that power cycling will most probably solve the case.

-For doing this, unplug your TV cords from the wall outlet and leave it for 1 minute.
+Doing this, unplug your TV cords from the wall outlet and leave it for 1 minute.
 Also, press the power button on the TV which will remove the residual power.
-Now plug the cords again to the power source and turn your TV on.

 Fix #2.
 Checking the Cable connections

 Ensure that other wires entering into your TV are securely inserted at the right places.
-If you see any bent, frayed or damaged wire, replace it.
+If you see any bent, frayed, or damaged wire, replace it.
 In case you don’t find any error, you can still unplug the cords and plug them back.

 Fix #3.
 Updating the TV software